abdulbadii/Google-Translate-on-terminal/README.md

 ### Usage
 Two mode:
 - type or paste the source text as the script argument directly on shell prompt
-- type or paste the source text after get the script running
+- type or paste the source text in the script entry/prompt input after get it running

 It defaults to translate to target language of English
 Append source text with string `=<language code>,...` in order to translate to other(s)